hamsterksu/Android-AnnotatedSQL/README.md

 #####Changelog
+######version 1.10.0
+* support plugins
+* custom mime type for @Uri
+* reformat code: use whitespaces instead tab
 ######version 1.9.0
 * bulkinsert: support 2 modes: replace and insert
 * insert: support all conflict resolution modes
 * add 2 new arguments to @Provider - default mode for bulkinsert and insert
 * add UriBuilder to provider
 * rename methods, old methods were marked as @Deprecated

 --------
 The lib suppport common annotations to build tables, viewes, indexes, provider and provider query